ayman-ezzeldin/ayman-ezzeldin/README.md

 # Hi, I'm Ayman Mohamed Ezzeldin💚

 **Passionate Front-End Developer** with a love for crafting responsive, interactive web experiences.
-I'm currently a Computer and Systems Engineering student at Zagazig University, where I also lead the front-end track at **Google Developer Student Clubs (DSC)**.
+I'm currently a Computer and Systems Engineering student at Zagazig University, where I also lead the front-end track at **GDG On-Campus**.

 ## 🚀 About Me